-- Common areas: You should see what is provided.
+- Common areas: You should consider all communal areas.

 - Recreational facilities: This includes areas such as gyms and pools.

-- Frames: The Attorney General’s office notes frames are almost always steel in larger buildings located in urban areas.
+- Frames: The Attorney General’s office notes frames are almost always steel in more significant buildings located in urban areas.

 - Façade: Larger buildings in the city are likely to be made of bricks and cement.

-- Landscaping: New York City apartment dwellers may not pay too much attention to this, but if there is landscaping, the number and types of trees/bushes are areas to focus on.
+- Landscaping: New York City apartment residents may not pay too much attention to this, but landscaping, the number, and types of trees/bushes are areas.

-This covers buyers of units in an existing building or one that has been converted; co-op or condo.
+For buyers of units in an existing building or one that is a new development.
 Under these circumstances, the requirements are less demanding on the sponsor.
-The sponsor has to hire a professional engineer, and uncovered defects must be disclosed.
-After this; it is in the buyer’s court since the sponsor is not obligated to fix the problems.
+The sponsor has to hire a professional engineer and uncovered defects.
+After this, it is in the buyer’s court since the sponsor is not obligated to fix the problems.

-Specific problems may not concern you since you are buying a co-op or condo, and feel maintenance/common charges cover these.
+Specific problems may not concern you since you are buying a co-op or condo and feel standard maintenance/common charges cover these.
 However, these could increase to fund these repairs.

 - Keep in mind, façade defects, upgrading plumbing/electrical, and boilers are expensive fixes.

 - Read the board minutes.
-This will give you color as to the operations of the building.
+I will give you color as to the operations of the building.

-If you uncover problems after purchasing the unit; re-read the offering plan to check if it was disclosed.
+If you uncover problems after purchasing the unit, re-read the offering plan to check if disclosed.
 In cases where it was not, you should give the sponsor a chance to fix the issue.
-But, if this is not done on a timely basis; you can escalate your complaint to the Attorney General’s office.
+But, if this is not on a timely basis, you can escalate your complaint to the Attorney General’s office.